mi-ano/News/README.md

 | Send user to source website                | Click 'Visit Website'            | Source official website                   |
 |Show user articles from a single source     | Click 'Explore News Articles'    | List of a specific source's articles      |
 | Enable user to continue reading an article | Click 'Continue Reading'         | Official source website page with article |

+---

+## Setup instructions.

+* from my github account [Uomar7]()
+* clone this app repo on <https://github.com/Uomar7/news_highlights.git>
+* Install flask `pip intall flask` on your project folder.
+* can make adjustments and run the app by running `./start.sh` command on your terminal.

+---